aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D35

+Finally went live with my updated portfolio.
+Spent a lot of time making sure it was mobile responsive and getting all of the sizing correct.

 ### R1D34

 Worked more on updating portfolio website.
 Completed mobile responsive styling for navigation and about section.
 Working on implementing flexbox styling in projects section.